Crypto-APIs/Crypto_APIs_2.0_SDK_Java/docs/CreateSubscriptionsForApi.md

 <a name="newUnconfirmedCoinsTransactions"></a>
 # **newUnconfirmedCoinsTransactions**
-> NewUnconfirmedCoinsTransactionsResponse newUnconfirmedCoinsTransactions(blockchain, network, context, newUnconfirmedCoinsTransactionsRequestBody)
+> NewUnconfirmedCoinsTransactionsR newUnconfirmedCoinsTransactions(blockchain, network, context, newUnconfirmedCoinsTransactionsRB)

 New unconfirmed coins transactions